A 13-week program for help and encouragement after the death of a spouse, child, family member, or friend.

 You are welcome to begin attending our GriefShare group at ANY point.
 Each session is “self-contained,” so you do not have to attend in sequence.
 You will be able to pick up any sessions you missed in our next 13-week cycle.

-This group currently meets Thursdays from 7:00-8:00 pm in the sanctuary while wearing masks and keeping socially distanced.
+This group currently meets Thursdays from 7:00-8:30 pm in Building B lower level, Room 156.
+Masks are required indoors.
 You can join at any time throughout the session.Register for GriefShare

 The care you need.
 Information you can trust.

 After the funeral, when the cards and flowers have stopped coming, most of the people around you return to their normal lives.
 But your grief continues and you feel alone.

 Often, friends and family want to help you, but don’t know how.
 That’s the reason for GriefShare.
 Our group is led by caring people who have experienced grief and have successfully rebuilt their lives.
 We understand how you feel because we’ve been in the same place.
 We will walk with you on the long path through grief toward healing and hope for the future.